rejuce/LikeTaskManager/README.md

 ## How does it work?
 All the stats are collected by using sysfs or Linux Kernel API.
-None of the stats so far are collected by calling third party tools.
+For networking stats per process  libnethogs/pcap, the underlying library of the popular tool "nethogs" is used.

 ## Current state and outlook?